Ircam-WAM/improtech-website/pages/Program3.md

 *Talkback* for instrument and computer consists of an ongoing process of improvisation and musical evolution shared between a human player and a computer.
 The piece uses Max/MSP with Rebecca Fiebrink’s open source Wekinator machine learning software; however, contrary to the usual practice of training a machine learning system during composition or rehearsal, in Talkback the machine learning system is trained live during the performance.
 An initial semi-random musical “seed” is used as an opening output by the computer.
 The player improvises in response to this, and the piece evolves through an alternation of “training” and “running” the computer’s learned model.
 The non-human half of the partnership is also endowed with creative agency, as an “activity meter” allows the computer system to decide when it will freeze on current material (allowing the human player to layer new musical material on top of an existing texture) and when it will generate a new seed (as when an improviser decides that the music has become too static and introduces a new idea).
 In this workshop, composer Flannery Cunningham will perform a version of Talkback for hammered dulcimer and laptop, introduce the technology and process of creating the work, and invite participants to experiment with the piece’s structure with their own instruments or voice.

+###Improvising with Ensemble Feedback Instruments and First-order Cybernetic Followers
+Matt Wright (CCRMA, Stanford University)

+Ensemble Feedback Instruments (first presented at NIME 2015) show that even extremely simple individual musical "instruments", if they each have an audio input as well as an audio output, can give rise to rich and varied musical behaviors when patched together in various feedback topologies.
+As long as there is just a little system delay, on the order of trained musicians' reaction times, then even unstable "exploding" systems can safely generate glorious crescendos when one or more careful listeners have low-latency gain controls in the loop allowing them to attenuate when things begin to get out of control.
+Taking this a step further, we can automate this "turn down when it gets too loud" behavior; we reframe the behavior of a side-chained compressor-limiter in terms of a first-order cybernetic feedback system like a thermostat.
+Each sound element inside the feedback network can have a "goal" volume (analogous to a thermostat's temperature setting) and limited (i.e., time-slewed) ability to adjust its own output volume (analogous to turning the heater on or off) according to the volume it detects in its input or output signals and/or the ensemble's overall level (analogous to the thermometer).
+Again the simplest of elements can give rise to rich behaviors when placed in proper recursive context.
+Automating this guarantee that the potentially unstable ensemble feedback network will never blow up allows a shift from a model where a human performer directly controls each individual instrument to a model where a human performer might indirectly control multiple instruments at the same time and/or improvise in real-time collaboration with goal-seeking, if not "intelligent," software agents.

 ###Ableton Presentation
 (to be completed)